felipelouza/mm-repair/Readme.md

 Tool to encode a sequence of 32-bit integers using the *ANSfold-1* encoder from (https://github.com/mpetri/ans-large-alphabet)[ans-large-alphabet].
 Used by *matrepair* to generate the `.ansf.1` files.

-### makevec.py
-Tool to create a vector of a given length and write it to a file in binary format (default 8 byte doubles).
-The vector is specified giving a set of values which are repeated cyclically.

-### stripcsvmat.py
+### others/stripcsvmat.py

 Tool to strip the initial or final columns and/or the initial rows from a csv matrix, producing a smaller csv matrix.
 Used to remove unwanted data when preparing the test dataset.

-### mat2csrv.py
+### others/mat2csrv.py
 Tool to compute the CSRV representation of a matrix.
 The input matrix is assumed to be in `csv` format unless its name ends with the `.dbl` extension in that case it is assumed to be in dense format with a 8 byte double per entry.
 Outputs the `.vc` and `.val` files.
-Superseeded by 'csvmat2csrv'.
+Superseeded by `csvmat2csrv` and  `bin2csrv[if]`.